Seven Little Australians (1939 film): Production

-It was originally announced the movie would be made by noted theatre producer Sir Benjamin Fuller, his first exercise into movie making.
+It was originally announced the movie would be made by noted theatre producer Sir Benjamin Fuller, his first exercise in movie making.
 Fuller said it would be part of a slate of projects, also including the story of Father Damien of Molokai and an adaptation of Norman Lindsay's novel Redheap.
 Fuller hired English director Arthur Greville Collins, who had directed several Hollywood films arrived in May 1939 to begin preproduction.
 Collins later said he was visiting Sydney on holiday when he read the book and decided to turn it into a film.

 The original plan was to cast one child from each of the six states of Australia, and one from New Zealand.
-The children who were cast had a variety of experience – Mary McGrown, Ron Rousel and Sandra Jacque had a background in amateur theatre and radio; sisters Janet and Nancy Gleeson were pantomime and radio veterans at the age of seven.
+The children who were cast had a variety of experience – Mary McGowan, Ron Rousel and Sandra Jacques had a background in amateur theatre and radio; sisters Janet and Nancy Gleeson were pantomime and radio veterans at the age of seven.

 The script updated the story from 1894 to the 1930s.
 "Although the story has been modernised " said Collins, "we have made every effort to retain the same freshness and vivacity that has made the book such a definite part of Australian fiction."

 Despite announcements of Fuller's involvement, the film was eventually produced by O.B.
 Pictures, a Sydney company headed by businessman Edward O'Brien.
 They announced plans to make a series of other films with Collins.

-Shooting started in August 1939 and took place on location at Camden and in the studios of the Commonwealth Film Laboratories in Sydney.
+Shooting started in August 1939 and took place on location at Camden, the Sydney Glaciarium ice rink, and in the studios of the Commonwealth Film Laboratories in Sydney.
 It took five weeks in all.